 If any of the following medical conditions or other health factors are relevant to you, talk with your doctor before using Stelara:

-• if you’ve recently received certain vaccinations
+• You’ve recently received certain vaccinations.

-• if you have or have had cancer
+• You have or have had cancer.

-• if you currently have an infection
+• You currently have an infection.

-• if you have a history of tuberculosis
+• You have a history of tuberculosis.

-• if you’re pregnant or breastfeeding
+• You’re pregnant or breastfeeding.

 Here are some other helpful references:

-• Side effects.
-To learn more about side effects of Stelara, see this article.
+• Side effects: To learn more about side effects of Stelara, see this article.

-• Drug comparison.
-To find out how Stelara compares with Cosentyx (secukinumab), read this article.
+• Drug comparison: To find out how Stelara compares with Cosentyx (secukinumab), read this article.
 To learn how Stelara compares with Humira (adalimumab), see this article.

-• Information about Crohn’s disease.
-For more information about this and other digestive conditions, see our list of Crohn’s/IBD articles.
+• Information about Crohn’s disease: For more information about this and other digestive conditions, see our list of Crohn’s/IBD articles.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.